HyeriChang/Sudokugame/README.md

 3. Actions:

-In the context of the Sudoku solver, the actions are the decisions made by the algorithm to place numbers in empty cells. o	The solver iteratively tries different numbers (1 to 9) in empty cells until a solution is found.
+In the context of the Sudoku solver, the actions are the decisions made by the algorithm to place numbers in empty cells.
+The solver iteratively tries different numbers (1 to 9) in empty cells until a solution is found.

 4. Transition Model:

-o	The transition model describes how the state evolves as the algorithm makes decisions.
+The transition model describes how the state evolves as the algorithm makes decisions.
 In this case, the transition occurs when the algorithm places a number in an empty cell.

 5. Goal State:

-o	The goal state is reached when the Sudoku puzzle is solved.
+The goal state is reached when the Sudoku puzzle is solved.
 In the solved state, each row, column, and 3x3 subgrid contains the numbers 1 through 9 without repetition.

 6. Search Algorithm: